-When you move to Panama, you may feel some stress dealing with a brand new culture.
-Faced with a completely different way of doing things and a different language some ex-pats struggle to adapt or feel like it is too much work.
+When you move to Panama, you may feel some stress dealing with a brand-new culture.
+Faced with a completely different way of doing things and a different language, some ex-pats struggle to adapt or feel like it is too much work.
 A good example is something as simple as opening a bank account.
-In Panama, banks will require 1-2 bank reference letters, a personal reference letter, a 1-2 hour interview, and even then it could take several days or weeks to open an account.
+In Panama, banks will require 1-2 bank reference letters, a personal reference letter, and a 1-2 hour interview, and even then it could take several days or weeks to open an account.

-Frustrated or unsure where to start, some ex-pats stay locked in their house and others spend all of their time hanging out with other ex-pats.
+Frustrated or unsure where to start, some ex-pats stay locked in their house, and others spend all of their time hanging out with other ex-pats at the local bar.
 They never venture out to explore.
 These are often the same people who complain about locals and their way of life.
-You’ll often hear them say, “it’s not the way things were done back home”.
+You’ll often hear them say, “it’s not the way things were done back home.”

 It does not need to be this way.
 Immersing yourself in your new life in Panama can be an exciting and enriching experience.
 You’ll feel more comfortable and adjust faster if you follow the 5 tips below: